almeida-dev/music-player-script/README.md

 # music-player-script
-Raw Script of a Music Player writed in Rust Language Program
+Raw Script of a Music Player coded in Rust Language Program